darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

 ![THL002-06](../img/THL002/THL002-06.JPG)

 We start observing some other interesting events popping up here.
-Disregarding Sysmon EventCode 20 (belongs to the new 6.10 version) which will be dissected later, we can see 5861 (Source: Microsoft-Windows-WMI-Activity/Operational), 400 (Source: Windows Powershell / Message: Engine state is changed from None to Available)[^2] and 403 (Source: Windows Powershell / Message: Engine state is changed from Available to Stopped)[^3].
+Disregarding Sysmon EventCode 20 (belongs to the new 6.10 version) which will be dissected later, we can see **5861** (Source: *Microsoft-Windows-WMI-Activity/Operational*), **400** (Source: *Windows Powershell* / Message: **Engine state is changed from None to Available**)[^2] and 403 (Source: *Windows Powershell* / Message: **Engine state is changed from Available to Stopped**)[^3].
 All of them are standard Windows Events, I haven't "enabled" anything in particular here.
 I'm just farming what the OS already gives you by default.

-The interesting thing about all these events is that they all reveal the powershell code used as payload: `powershell.exe -NoP -C iex ([Text.Encoding]::Unicode.GetString([Convert]::FromBase64String((Get-ItemProperty -Path HKLM:\SOFTWARE\PayloadKey -Name PayloadValue).PayloadValue)))`
+{% include bigquote.html content="The interesting thing about all these events is that they all reveal the powershell code used as payload: `powershell.exe -NoP -C iex ([Text.Encoding]::Unicode.GetString([Convert]::FromBase64String((Get-ItemProperty -Path HKLM:\SOFTWARE\PayloadKey -Name PayloadValue).PayloadValue)))`" %}

 Most interesting of them all is Event 5861, which is giving us a lot of information about the persistence, namely the Binding itself.